-Debt consolidation is where you move some, or all, of your existing debt from multiple accounts into one standalone account.
+Debt consolidation loans are where you move some, or all, of your existing debt from multiple accounts into one standalone account.
 This helps you manage your borrowing and reduce costs.

 This is a situation you may be in if you have run up credit card debts at high rates of interest – or extended your overdraft too many times.